List of particles

-This is a list of known and hypothesized particles.
+This is a list of known and hypothesized molecular, atomic, and subatomic particles in particle physics, condensed matter physics and cosmology.

-Elementary particles
+Standard Model elementary particles

 Elementary particles are particles with no measurable internal structure; that is, it is unknown whether they are composed of other particles.
 They are the fundamental objects of quantum field theory.
 Many families and sub-families of elementary particles exist.
 Elementary particles are classified according to their spin.
 Fermions have half-integer spin while bosons have integer spin.
-All the particles of the Standard Model have been experimentally observed, including the Higgs boson in 2012.
+All the elementary particles of the Standard Model have been experimentally observed, including the Higgs boson in 2012.
 Many other hypothetical elementary particles, such as the graviton, have been proposed, but not observed experimentally.

 Fermions

 Fermions are one of the two fundamental classes of particles, the other being bosons.
 Fermion particles are described by Fermi–Dirac statistics and have quantum numbers described by the Pauli exclusion principle.
 They include the quarks and leptons, as well as any composite particles consisting of an odd number of these, such as all baryons and many atoms and nuclei.